zhangbinchi/G-FairAttack/README.md

 # G-FairAttack

-The code is associated with *Adversarial Attacks on Fairness of Graph Neural Networks*.
+The code is associated with *Adversarial Attacks on Fairness of Graph Neural Networks* (ICLR 2024).

 ## Requirements